 - BOJ conducting research on digital currency: Kuroda

-- Trump threatens higher tariffs if China doesn’t make a trade deal, lifting safe haven assets like the Japanese yen during the U.S. trading session.
+- Trump threatens higher tariffs if China doesn’t make a trade deal, lifting safe-haven assets like the Japanese yen during the U.S. trading session.

 Wednesday: